- #1 Vita

 Representative Heritage

-Dagmar Jäger is an architect, author and lecturer, living and working in Berlin and Tallinn.
+Dagmar Jäger is an architect, author and lecturer, living and working in Berlin.
 Since 1998, she has been a lecturer, guest critic and visiting professor at various European universities.
-Since 2013, she has been working at Tallinn University of Technology to develop and direct the international Masters Programme of European Architecture.
+From 2013 to 2017, she has been working at Tallinn University of Technology to develop and direct the international Masters Programme of European Architecture.

 The focus of her research-oriented design practice is to develop sustainable concepts of transformation for young & 'difficult' heritage with social and political relevance, implementing strategies of re-use, re-activation and re-interpretation within dialogue-oriented, academic and participatory formats in cooperation with her partner, universities or interdisciplinary networks.
 Outcomes and results of these cooperative activities include architectural concepts, design and urban projects, texts, book designs, photography, exhibitions, conferences and public talks in multidisciplinary contexts.